“The sort of advocate that most clients dream of instructing.”

 The Legal 500

-She has undertaken a number of high profile commercial disputes including Azevedo and Alvarez v Imcopa Importacao, Exportacao E Industria De Oleus Ltda and Others, concerning the legality of consent payments in corporate debt restructuring proposals; a number of disputes arising from share purchase agreements; a substantial and long-running banking dispute arising out of an international commodities transaction which is currently before the Courts in Jamaica; and a number of complex disputes involving financing and guarantees for major commercial developments.
+She has undertaken a number of high profile commercial disputes including Azevedo and Alvarez v Imcopa Importacao, Exportacao E Industria De Oleus Ltda and Others, concerning the legality of consent payments in corporate debt restructuring proposals; a number of disputes arising from share purchase agreements; a substantial and long-running banking dispute arising out of an international commodities transaction which is currently before the Courts in Jamaica; and a number of other complex disputes involving financing and guarantees for major commercial developments.
 In 2015 she appeared in the Privy Council case of National Housing Trust v Y P Seaton & Associates Company Limited a case about the power of an arbitrator to award compound interest under a commercial agreement governed by Jamaican law.
 Karen has also acted for clients in a number of UK insolvency/insolvency related disputes.

 She is described in Chambers UK as being “Just the person you want if the battle is going to be hot” in construction claims, and having “immense arbitral experience”, and by Legal 500 as “outstanding in her detailed and analytical grasp of her field and fearless in her protection of the client”.